Manasi-Malge/Indian-Sign-Language-Recognition/README.md

 # Indian-Sign-Language-Recognition

-Sign language is one of the oldest and most natural forms of language for communication.
-Still, since most people do not know sign language and interpreters are very difficult to come by, we have developed a real-time method using neural networks for fingerspelling-based Indian Sign Language.
-We collected a dataset of depth-based segmented RGB images for classifying 36 different gestures (alphabets and numerals).
-The system takes hand gestures as input and returns the corresponding recognised character as output in real time on the monitor screen.
-For classification, we used a Convolutional Neural Network.
+The Indian Sign Language Recognition project aims to develop a real-time system using convolutional neural networks to recognize Indian Sign Language through video input.
+The CNN model is trained using TensorFlow and Keras and employs advanced techniques such as ImageDataGenerator for data augmentation and normalization, the Adam optimizer, and categorical cross-entropy loss to ensure accuracy for image classification tasks.